fakeneuron/CalenBooker/AI_Promps.md

 in the future, please provide terminal commands as a code block.
 Also, when updating a section in readme, provide entire section update and not [... unchanged ....] kind of stuff.

 **_TEMP_**
+Hold off on git commands until the very end.
+Unless we need to test the live site, or each TaskNote we are doing the following:

+- complete all items in the TaskNote T###-ShortName.md
+- Log all new functionality or configuration in README.md
+- Remove the live item from ROADMAP.md
+- Log any new Tasks (if any) to ROADMAP.md
+- move the TaskNote to /TaskNote/ folder
+- confirm with me we are ready to push to git
+- run git commands